shantanu-555/The-Office-Script-Analysis/README.md

 - **Visualizations** Basic visualizations and analyis of the data [Shantanu]
 - **Topic modeling** Explore topic modeling and zero-shot classification [Eline]

-## Project update 1

-In the last few weeks, we have made quite some progress.
-Here is what we have done so far for each of the goals we set in project update 0:

-### Initial analysis of the data and visualizations
+## Initial analysis of the data and visualizations

 We started off by importing the dataset into a pandas DataFrame and dropping the 'scene' column.
 We sorted the characters by dialogues spoken and picked the top 20 for our basic analytics.
 Among those, Michael spoke the most dialogues (as expected) at 12,145 and Creed spoke 456.